Expert Advice: How to Prune a Palm Tree (with Pictures)

 • Utility knife that is used to cut carpet and a lot of blades.

 Avoid using a chainsaw.
 While it looks like a much faster and easier way to remove the bases, it is also much easier to damage a trunk with it.
-Chainsaw is a very powerful tool that cuts fast and deep.
+A chainsaw is a very powerful tool that cuts fast and deep.

 Like most professionals, I recommend using a regular utility knife that you would use to cut a carpet.
 Because old leaf bases overlap tightly in a crisscross pattern, it’s hard to remove one without removing the one below it.
-Starting at the bottom of the tree, will allow you to remove them more effortless.
+Starting at the bottom of the tree will allow you to remove them more effortlessly.

 What Happens If You Don’t Trim Palm Trees